Two girls pose in front of the whirlpool attraction at Winter Glow Malvern Worcestershire

 Festive Food Quarter and Ice Café

-A variety of food vans were in the food quarter this year and as vegetarians, there was plenty of choice.
-Pizzas, a chip van doing halloumi and chips, pulled jackfruit burgers and mac and cheese were available as well as various meat options.
+A variety of food vans were in the food quarter this year and I personally LOVED the plant based food from the Viva Veggie van.
+There were also vans selling pizza slices, gyros, burgers, chips, Yorkshire pudding wraps and a vast array of sweet treats.
 I thought the prices were relatively reasonable at around £8 to £10 for an adult meal.
-The children shared a halloumi and chips that cost £9.50 so we didn’t spend an extortionate amount on food.
+The children shared a halloumi and chips that cost £10 so we didn’t spend an extortionate amount on food.

 Mulled wine is readily available from the ice café and bar which made us feel particularly festive.
 Beer and other drinks are on sale too.
 There’s plenty of indoor seating for the food this year, although the area is still quite chilly so I advise wrapping up warm if you’re going there to eat and drink.